hex-digital/nuxt-datocms/README.md

 - ⛰ Integration with Nuxt's `useAsyncData()` for de-duplicated requests
 - 🌲 Pre-configured preview mode for draft content, and real-time updates
+- 👌 Auto-imports composables + components from [`vue-datocms`](https://github.com/datocms/vue-datocms)
 - 🧭 Easily generate a sitemap for your DatoCMS-powered site (coming soon)
-- 👌 Auto-imports composables + components from [`vue-datocms`](https://github.com/datocms/vue-datocms)
+- ⚙️ Compatible with any data-fetching library (Villus, Apollo, axios, etc) (coming soon)

 ## Usage